EthanThatOneKid/google-chrome-built-in-ai/README.md

 This project is only one of the many possible applications of Chrome's built-in AI capabilities.
 The extension is built using Deno and TypeScript.

-## Benefits of running client-side

-> With a built-in AI approach, it becomes trivial to perform AI tasks
-> client-side, which in turn offers the following upsides:
->
-> - **Local processing of sensitive data**: Client-side AI can improve your
->   privacy story.
-For example, if you work with sensitive data, you can offer
->   AI features to users with end-to-end encryption.
-> - **Snappy user experience**: In some cases, ditching the round trip to the
->   server means you can offer near-instant results.
-Client-side AI can be the
->   difference between a viable feature and a sub-optimal user experience.
-> - **Greater access to AI**: Your users' devices can shoulder some of the
->   processing load in exchange for more access to features.
-For example, if you
->   offer premium AI features, you could preview these features with client-side
->   AI so that potential customers can see the benefits of your product, without
->   additional cost to you.
-This hybrid approach can also help you manage
->   inference costs especially on frequently used user flows.
-> - **Offline AI usage**: Your users can access AI features even when there is
->   no internet connection.
-This means your sites and web apps can work as
->   expected offline or with variable connectivity.

 ## Development

 Install Deno: <https://docs.deno.com/runtime/>